pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 concepts of numpy.

-However, because DataFrames are not an array, the copy/view rules still differ from numpy's rules with current pandas.
-Slicing rows generally gives a view (following numpy), but slicing columns doesn't always give a view (this could be changed to match numpy however, see "Alternatives" 1b below).
+However, because DataFrames are not an array, the copy/view rules still differ from NumPy's rules with current pandas.
+Slicing rows generally gives a view (following NumPy), but slicing columns doesn't always give a view (this could be changed to match NumPy however, see "Alternatives" 1b below).
 Fancy indexing rows (eg with a list of (positional) labels) gives a copy, but fancy indexing columns _could_ give a view (currently this gives a copy as well, but one of the "Alternatives" (1b) is to have this always return a view).

-The proposal in this document is to decouple the pandas user-facing behaviour from those numpy concepts.
+The proposal in this document is to decouple the pandas user-facing behaviour from those NumPy concepts.
 Creating a subset of a DataFrame with a slice or with a mask would behave in a similar way for the user (both return a new object and behave as a copy of the original).
 We still use the concept of views internally in pandas to optimize the implementation, but this becomes hidden from the user.